tripolskypetr/pump-anomaly/README.md

 ## Overview

 > **Emergency!** [The box.
 You opened it.
-We Came.](https://hellraiser.fandom.com/wiki/Lament_Configuration) — Be aware of meeting the Tax Officers or Telegram channel owner
+We Came.](https://hellraiser.fandom.com/wiki/Lament_Configuration) — Be aware of meeting the Tax Officers or Telegram channel owner while using it

 A black box for detecting **synchronized pump signals** in a stream of trading recommendations from Telegram channels, and turning that detection into a ready-to-execute trade plan.